lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 tags: [video games, NPCs, theory, research, uncanny valley]
 ---

 Have you ever felt creeped out or even repulsed by a video game character but couldn’t really tell why?
-It happens when you subconciously hit a so-called uncanny valley, a phenomena when humans realize there is something off with the human-like looking entity in front of them.
+It happens when you subconciously hit a so-called **uncanny valley**, a phenomena when humans realize there is something off with the human-like looking entity in front of them.

 What is uncanny valley?